27 MQTT Advanced Topics

 Common Problems and Solutions

-Client cannot connect to broker Firewall blocking port 1883/8883 Check firewall rules, verify broker is listening on correct port
+• Client cannot connect to broker Likely cause: firewall blocking port 1883 or 8883.
+Solution: check firewall rules and verify the broker is listening on the expected port.

-TLS handshake fails Certificate mismatch or expired Verify certificate validity, check CA certificate chain, match server hostname
+• TLS handshake fails Likely cause: certificate mismatch or expired certificate chain.
+Solution: verify certificate validity, validate the CA chain, and confirm the client uses the server hostname on the certificate.

 Debug Checklist: